 As part of his study, Dr Jackson asked participants to provide saliva samples first thing in the morning so he could look at stress hormone levels.
 Says Dr Jackson: “Waking up is the time of day when you are secreting the highest concentrations of stress hormones, particularly one called cortisol, in anticipation of the day ahead and I wanted to investigate the mechanism which produces it.

+"In general, you pump out cortisol first thing, and you reach peak secretion approximately 40 minutes after waking up.
+Levels then fall back all day, and should be down to nearly nothing at roughly midnight, when you fall asleep and have no energy.
 There is a set rhythm for this called the diurnal cortisol cycle.
 However, it’s already known that if you secrete too much cortisol in the morning it’s an indication that you're under a lot of stress but secrete too little and it’s more 'burnout' - you've been anxious/stressed for so long that your body has turned the tap off.
 Having too much cortisol in the system for too long is very damaging.

 “High levels of cortisol first thing can indicate conditions like anorexia and OCD and low levels can indicate things like depression, chronic pain and chronic fatigue syndrome.